Rhode Island Employment Agency

 Companies that provide employment services in Rhode Island must apply for a license prior to doing business.
 Depending on the services offered, businesses may need to apply for more than one license type, and in some cases, an individual license will be required as well.

-Rhode Island Employment Services Company Licenses
+Rhode Island Employment and Business Support Services Company Licenses

 Rhode Island Employee Leasing Companies and/or Temporary Help Service Company Certificate